 Notice indicates danger to material or data.
-If you do not follow the avoidance instructions, the hazard could result in things other than personal injury, such as property damage.
+If you do not follow the avoidance instructions, the hazard could result in property damage.

 Sequence of information in precautionary statements

 All precautionary statements comprise the following four sections:

 - Signal word indicating the hazard severity

 - Type and source of hazard

 - Consequences of ignoring the hazard, e.g.: "There is danger of collision during subsequent machining operations"

 - Escape Hazard prevention measures